Update from the Reopening Recommendations Work Group

 - COVID-19 safety protocols

-- We are connecting online, on the radio, via Zoom or Google Hang Out.
+- We are connecting in-person, online, on the radio and via Zoom.

 - We listen and respond to phone, text and email messages.

 - Our distinctive ministries of worship, music, Christian formation, congregational care and mission continue to operate to serve our community and members.